tobozo/ESPWifiBench/README.md

 Compare WiFi performances between different ESP modules

 - Runs 100 scans of your neighbourhood and for each scan Stores MAC addresses and rssi.
-- Outputs some statistics on the scan results and the average RSSi for each Mac.
+- Outputs some statistics on the scan results and the average RSSi for each MAc.

 Output example: